3b1b/manim/docs/source/development/about.rst

 - `ManimCommunity/manim <https://github.com/ManimCommunity/manim>`_ : Maintained by Manim Community Dev Team.

-Using cairo to use CPU for rendering.
+Using multiple backend rendering.
 There is better documentation and a more open contribution community.

 About this documentation